nimbletechnique/growl-glue/README.txt

 == BUGS / ISSUES:

-Please let me know (collin at nimbletechnique dot com) if you encounter any issues.
+Please let me know if you encounter any issues.
 You can also follow or fork development on the github project:

 http://github.com/nimbletechnique/growl-glue/tree/master

 == AUTHORS

-* Collin VanDyck <gluedtomyseat@gmail.com>
+* Collin VanDyck <collin@nimbletechnique.com>

 == OTHER